 - 1/2 teaspoon dry sage

-5 Once the roast reaches temperature, remove it from the grill and let it rest, loosely tented with foil, for 10 minutes.
-Slice against the grain and serve.
+7 Tent roast with foil to let it rest: Once the roast reaches temperature, remove it from the grill and let it rest, loosely tented with foil, for 10-15 minutes.